 - When frozen, melt the melting chocolates according to package instructions.

-- Dip each ball in the chocolate, and set on a cooling rack over a cookie sheet so the excess chocolate can drip off.
+- Dip each ball in the chocolate, and set on a parchment lined baking sheet.